Ant in a dream carrying a green leaf many times its own size with determination

 Small.
 Dragging something enormous — many times its own size.
 It doesn’t stop.
 Doesn’t complain.
 Simply — carries.

 This is not a message to carry more.
 It is a message to notice: you are already carrying.
 And still — moving.
 This is not a small thing.
 It is enormous.
+When the same accumulated, often unrecognized weight stops being carried by something tiny across the ground and registers in your own body, the dream takes the shape of back pain, and the load finally has somewhere to be felt.

 Sometimes this dream is a reminder to rest.
 Even the ant sets its load down at a rest stop.
 Carrying — yes.
 But not without pauses.